 I'm not aware of any communication from any lawyer or in regard to any legal action sent to MindSpring, Unsolved Mysteries, NBC or the other MindSpring user Hillyard claimed to be suing.
 I certainly haven't received any such communications.
 His threats of legal action are, therefore, increasingly ludicrous.
 If, however, he has all this "evidence" he claims to have that I have stalked/harassed him, like telephone trace records, traced forged posts, witnesses who say I've driven by his house—I will be happy to answer his charges in court.
 Those would, however, be criminal charges, and if he had that evidence he would have already taken it to the police and gotten a warrant for my arrest (he couldn't even get telephone company trace records without having filed a police report—which he hasn't done).
 The fact that he has not contacted the police, and therefore he has filed no police reports and he has gotten no warrants for my arrest proves that he is, again, lying—no matter whose name he's using when he makes those claims.

-While dropping out of college—and giving up a full scholarship to do so—was certainly a major mistake, and if I had it to do again I certainly wouldn't have married anyone at the tender age of 18, it's hardly evidence of "mental instability" (and it was 15 years ago).
+While dropping out of college—and giving up a full scholarship to do so—was certainly a major mistake, and if I had it to do again I certainly wouldn't have married anyone at the tender age of 18, it's hardly evidence of "mental instability" (and it was a very long time ago).
 Other marriages, other mistakes—but I've explained all that myself, having volunteered all the above information on my web pages long before I'd ever heard of Hillyard.